lucapette/website/content/writing/my-programming-principles.md

 [commit](https://github.com/rails/rails/commit/fb6b80562041e8d2378cad1b51f8c234fe76fd5e)
 made by [@fxn](https://twitter.com/fxn).
 It stuck with me ever since.

-I used to do gardening _while_ writing new features.
-I grew out of it because smaller changes are always better.
-You could say that small changes is more important principle.
-Now I have a small workflow that structures my gardening activities.
-I take notes of the gardening I want to do while whenever I can.
-Sometimes, I share it with my team (it really depends on the team and the context they're in) to help other people form the habit of code gardening.
+The way I do gardening evolved over time.
+I used to add some gardening to the existing tasks I had.
+I grew out of it because it polluted code reviews with unrelated things and increases the size of a change.
+I value small changes more than gardening.
+Nowadays I have a small workflow to structure my gardening activities.
+I take notes of the little things I want to do while doing other tasks.
+Sometimes, I share these notes with my teams (it really depends on the team and the context they're in) to help other people form the habit of code gardening.
 I then use this todo list as a personal reward system.
 I get done what I need to and then I treat myself by improving that test that produces those annoying warnings.
-I have seen this dynamic at play with other programmers as well once they form the habit.
-The reward system is simple and effective: it allows people to make small improvements _all the time_ and just feel good about it.
+I have seen it at play with other programmers as well once they form the habit.
+The reward system is simple and effective: it allows people to make small improvements _all the time_.
+Gardening shows care for the codebase, caring makes working on the same codebase more sustainable over time.

 Being a gardner is easier if you're already making _small changes_ and you're already _testing in production_.
 The ability to improve a codebase is often